-As I stood just off of the trail looking at the base of what had once been a cabin in the woods while patting Muggsy the dog on the head, I talked with Sarah about which way we should go next.
-For some reason the image of my Uncle stretching out his back came to me.
-Like he did that day, I put one hand on my hip and leaned way over, cracking the bones on the right of my back in place before repeating that on the other side.
+As I stood just off of the trail, looking at the base of what had once been a cabin in the woods, patting Muggsy the dog on the head, talking with Sarah about which way we should go next, for some reason the image of my Uncle stretching out his back came to me.
+Like he did that day, I put one hand on my hip and leaned way over, cracking the bones back in place, before repeating that on the other side.

 Sarah and I decided that we would follow Lou back towards the established trail.
-We walked past a tree with the exposed roots, I snapped a picture of the green glade with bare trees while Muggsy paused to sniff the air, and we stumbled upon a small section of the dry river bed where rocks sat under a felled tree at a cliff.
+We walked past the tree with the exposed roots, I snapped a picture of the green glade with bare trees, and we stumbled upon a small section of the dry river bed where rocks sat under a felled tree at a cliff.
 We would have to walk the length of the tree to make it up the cliff, or walk the long way around.
 Always up for an adventure, we decided to try the climb.
 Muggsy ran ahead of us, bounded up the tree and leaped onto the grassy edge just beyond.
 He sat there panting, looking at us and wondering what was taking us so long.

 I gasped.
 Sarah thought I had hurt myself and rushed over to help.
 Muggsy ran down the tree and bounded towards me.
 Instantly I shot my hands up into the air to stop them both from treading on what I had found.
 There in the dirt before me, bright as the sun, tiny flecks of yellow stared up at my face.